chazzka/clanekforest/clanek.md

 Figure X shows, that after three runs (max_depth = 3) we successfully isolated the novel datapoints (y) by fitting them in the regions of a higher path_length.

 Consider now point $P_x$ as depicted in Figure X.
-Using our new approach, $P_x$ is assigned into an area with the *path length = 2*, making $P_x$ We can see that using our approach we successfully isolated both numbers (5000 and 2000, which are considerably far away from each other) in different nodes.
+Using our new approach, $P_x$ is assigned into an area (node) with the *path length = 2*, assigning $P_x$ different path length.

 - [ ] TODO: OBRÁZEK SE MI PŘESTAL LÍBIT

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_novelty.svg)
 > Figure X Isolation Forest novelty point insertion on using our novelty approach.
+Squares being points fed after the learning.

 ### Experiments using IF as a Novelty detection tool